TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 This blueprint answers that question three ways at once.
 It cycles the plug when the entity goes `unavailable` for longer than a tolerance window.
 It cycles the plug when the entity stops reporting fresh values, which catches the freeze case the unavailable detector misses.
 And it can fire a daily preventive cycle on a schedule, for devices known to drift slowly into a wedged state regardless of what their entity says.
 The detection is event-driven end to end: no time pattern polling, no scanning loops.
 A heartbeat timer is reset by reports from the monitored entities, and the recovery cycle fires when the timer expires.

 Full write-up and the longer story behind the design: <https://xeazy.com/sensor-watchdog-blueprint/>  Questions and discussion: <https://xeazy.com/logbook/>

+**Current version: 1.0.0-beta.** This blueprint is shipped as a public preview.
+The author is dogfooding it on three Aqara FP2 sensors at home and will not graduate it to 1.0.0 stable until that deployment has run clean for a sustained window.
+Use it on your own setup if you are comfortable troubleshooting; feedback on the forum is welcome.

 ## What You Get